 The minister refers in his statement the ‘danger of being flooded by 3 million’ refugees and the ‘controlled and targeted flow of refugees toward the Republic of Cyprus’, supporting that ‘according to his information, seven-hundred more refugees will be sent by those responsible’.
 He further stated that the RoC is a semi-occupied island and under no circumstances does it wish to be considered as an ‘invitation’.

-The minister’s statements regarding ‘controlled and targeted flow of refugees toward the Republic of Cyprus’ by the Turkish 20150912-REFUGEES-WELCOME-700x267government are not representative of reality.
+The minister’s statements regarding ‘controlled and targeted flow of refugees toward the Republic of Cyprus’ by the Turkish government are not representative of reality.
 In actuality, the main reason that the flow of refugees towards Cyprus appears greater than before is the EU – Turkish deal concerning the refugee ‘crisis’ which lacks legal basis.
 This agreement essentially aims at the closure of access points for refugees in Europe through Greece, leading refugees, as a result, to use other routes including Cyprus.

 We further wish to remind the Minister that Turkey, following a request made by the Cypriot government and intervention by the EU, and, unfortunately, the consent of the UNHCR, accepts back all the refugees who attempt to move towards the controlled areas in order to apply for asylum through areas which are not under the Cypriot government’s control.